Sammyjo20/laravel-haystack/README.md

 - It provides callback methods like `then`, `catch` and `finally`.
 - Global middleware that can be applied to every single job in the chain
 - Delay that can be added to every job in the chain
-- You can store and retrieve data in the chain to be accessed by jobs
+- You can store and retrieve data/state that is accessible to every job in the chain.
 - You can store the model for later processing.

 ### Use Cases